vfarcic/devops26/manuscript/15-advanced-pipelines.md

 * We'll learn how to override pipelines, stages, and steps defined in build packs
 * We'll learn how to implement loops

 Those are only a fraction of what we could use.
-But, we need to start somewhere, and we have a set of improvements to our application that we'll be able to implement using the beforementined concepts.
+But, we need to start somewhere, and we have a set of improvements to our application that we'll be able to implement using the beforementioned concepts.
 Later on, it'll be up to you to expand your knowledge of pipeline constructs by exploring the other definitions we can use.

 You might find those improvements useful as they are, or you might think of them as things you do not need.
-Both options are OK since the goal is not to show you how to add specific steps like code coverage, but rather to showcase some of the pipeline constructs that we might use in the context of our projets.
-All in all, focus on value brought by additional pipeline instructions and not on examples I'll use to demonstrate how those constructs work.
+Both options are OK since the goal is not to show you how to add specific steps like code coverage, but rather to showcase some of the pipeline constructs that we might use in the context of our projects.
+All in all, focus on the value brought by additional pipeline instructions and not on examples I'll use to demonstrate how those constructs work.

-As always, we need a cluster with Jenkins X so that we can experiment with some new concepts and hopefuly improve our Jenkins X knowledge.
+As always, we need a cluster with Jenkins X so that we can experiment with some new concepts and hopefully improve our Jenkins X knowledge.

 ## Creating A Kubernetes Cluster With Jenkins X